Loadeksdi/shopwatcher/README.md

 ## Requirements
 - Windows as OS
-- A valid Riot account
+- A valid Riot account (without MFA enabled is preferred)
 - Internet
 - that's basically it...